 All of us say and do stupid things.
 It’s part of being human.

-Not only are we a work in progress as individuals, we’re relationship challenged.
+Not only are we a work in progress as individuals, but we’re also relationship-challenged.
 When it comes to being in a committed relationship (one of the three most challenging parts of being human), surviving the normal ups and downs of intimate partnerships, there’s nothing more important than resilience.

 But what is resilience when it comes to being in a relationship?

-Relationship resilience is the ability to work through and move forward after a setback, injury or loss to one or both partners.
-Staying engaged after a serious argument, misunderstanding or breech of trust — and finding our way back to one another is not an easy proposition.
+Relationship resilience is the ability to work through and move forward after a setback, injury, or loss to one or both partners.
+Staying engaged after a serious argument, misunderstanding, or breach of trust — and finding our way back to one another is not an easy proposition.